haf-tech/haf-tech/README.md

 ### 👋 About me

 Architect, Developer, Consultant...all the roles to successfully realize an IT project from the idea to the smooth operation.
-Working as Senior Application Architect, with one specialisation as Red Hat Certified Architect, advise and support to build, modernize and move workloads/applications into the cloud.
+Working as Senior Solution Architect, with one specialisation as Red Hat Certified Architect, advising and supporting to build, modernize and transform workloads/applications into the cloud.

 I am interested in all topics in the surrounding area of